weichen-qsnetwork/stratosnet.github.io/docs/docs-stratos-chain/how-to-use-bridge-testnet.md

 - EXOSwap currently bridges tokens between Stratos EVM-compatible TestNet (Mesos) and Ethereum TestNet (Goerli).
 - The EXOSwap Bridge is available on Mesos so users can get familiar with it before using it on MainNet with real value tokens.
+- The values used in TestNet (gas amount, bridge token ratio) are random values and do not reflect the values in MainNet.
 - The operation is performed through the Metamask wallet.
 - STOS tokens on Mesos TestNet have no value.